As America celebrates its independence, we take a look at the notable Americans who have the honor of sharing a birthday with the nation’s founding.

 Nathaniel Hawthorne: July 4, 1804

-Famous novelist, known for “The Scarlet Letter,” “The House of the Seven Gables,” “Twice-Told Tales.”
+Famous novelist, known for “The Scarlet Letter,” “The House of the Seven Gables,” and “Twice-Told Tales.”
 Hawthorne’s portfolio included novels of the Romantic period, short stories, and a biography of Franklin Pierce, America’s 14th president.

 James Anthony Bailey: July 4, 1847